rudycinho/text_similarity/README.md

-# text_simirarity
+# text_similarity

+app that found similarity in two text

+build app with : sudo docker-compose build run app with : sudo docker-compose up

-you need to install the package  en_core_web_sm-2.0.0.tar.gz from https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.0.0/en_core_web_sm-2.0.0.tar.gz
+you need to download en_core_web_sm-2.2.5.tar.gz and put into dir web